yunuskorkmaz/docs.tr-tr/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     wfApp.Run();
     ```

-     Aşağıdaki örnek, tamamlanmış `NewGame_Click` işleyicisidir.
+     The following example is the completed `NewGame_Click` handler.

     ```vb
-    Private Sub NewGame_Click(sender As Object, e As EventArgs) Handles NewGame.Click 'Start a new workflow.
+    Private Sub NewGame_Click(sender As Object, e As EventArgs) Handles NewGame.Click ' Start a new workflow.
         Dim inputs As New Dictionary(Of String, Object)() inputs.Add("MaxNumber", Convert.ToInt32(NumberRange.SelectedItem))